-More than 200 wildfires are burning across British Columbia following a scorching heatwave.
-A state of emergency has not been declared, but following the tragic events in Lytton, BC, The Fur-Bearers want to remind residents of how they can be prepared to keep their families and pets safe when wildfires are spreading.
+More than 200 wildfires burned across British Columbia following a scorching heatwave in 2021.
+At the time of the writing of this blog, state of emergency has not been declared, but following the tragic events in Lytton, BC, The Fur-Bearers want to remind residents of how they can be prepared to keep their families and pets safe when wildfires are spreading.

 These four steps are just a few ways you can prepare; there are many resources available, and we strongly recommend searching for wildfire resources in your area (or just click this link).

 - Identify the fire risk for your area.
 Municipal and provincial websites often list information on current fire hazards, burning regulations and fire prevention.
 If you’re not sure where to find this information, contact the non-emergency line of your local fire or emergency services.
 By following regulations, particularly during high-risk seasons, we can all play a role in preventing the spread of wildfires.